2020 Meath Senior Football Championship: Participating teams

-The teams taking part in the 2020 Meath Senior Football Championship are:
+The teams taking part in the 2020 Meath Senior Football Championship were:

 Group stage

 There are four groups of four teams called Group A, B, C and D. The 1st placed teams in each group qualify for the semi-finals.

 The 4th placed team in each group will proceed to the Relegation Play-Off to determine which team will suffer relegation.

 The draw for the group stages of the championship were made on 21 June 2020 with the games commencing on 31 July 2020.